Nordgaren/Erd-Tools-CPP/README.md

 All features are adjustable in the ini!

 Open map in combat
-Crafting in Combat
+Crafting in combat
 Event Flag log to console window
-Auto Harvest crafting materials
+Auto pickup items when in range
+Lock interactions in combat
 Harvest range multiplier
 Map scoll speed multiplier
 Boss Bar Poise Meter
+Entity Bar Poise Meter

 ## How To Use
 install [Elden Ring Mod Loader](https://www.nexusmods.com/eldenring/mods/117) and put this mod and ini file in the mods folder for mod loader.